By: Ken Nunn, The Ken Nunn Law Office

 Holding Intoxicated Semi-Truck Drivers Liable

 If you have been injured in an accident involving a truck driver who was charged with a DUI, you might consider filing a lawsuit against the driver or trucking company.
-The damages following a semi-truck accident can be substantial, and victims deserve to be compensated for the trauma they’ve endured.
+The damages following a semi-truck accident can be substantial, and injured individuals deserve to be compensated for the trauma they’ve endured.
 However, it can be difficult to know who is liable and how to hold them legally and financially responsible.
 This is where a knowledgeable truck accident attorney comes in.

 In most truck accident cases, the lawsuit will be brought against the trucking company instead of the driver themselves, since the company is technically responsible for the actions of their employees.
 In some cases, however, the intoxicated truck driver may be an independent contractor, in which case you could not file against the trucking company.
 The nature of an independent contractor varies from state to state, but generally, truck drivers who are independent contractors have more control when it comes to how they conduct their job.
 For instance, if the driver owns the truck, pays for its maintenance, insurance, and fuel, they would be considered an independent contractor.